 For up-to-date information and details, please visit the full Circle the State with Song website.

 Since 1990, IMEA has sponsored an elementary and a middle school honor choir.
-Selected students who are participating in Circle the State with Song Area Festivals will have the opportunity to audition for these All-State Honor Choirs.
+Selected students who are participating in Circle the State with Song Area Festivals will have the opportunity to audition for the Elementary and Middle School Honor Choirs.
 These choirs are select groups of approximately 150 singers chosen by teacher recommendation and audition.
 Our goal is to choose singers from each of the 12 area CSWS Festivals to fill balanced parts.
-Both groups will perform at the IMEA State Conference.
+Both groups will perform at the IMEA Professional Development Conference.

 Where: